petergeoghegan/amcheck/README.md

 verification uses a "buffer access strategy", which limits its impact on which pages are cached within `shared_buffers`.
 A major design goal of `amcheck` is to support routine verification of all indexes on busy production systems.
+Note that `heapallindexed` verification *significantly* increases the runtime of verification.

 No `amcheck` routine will ever modify data, and so no pages will ever be "dirtied", which is not the case with `VACUUM`.
 On the other hand, `amcheck`